lvgl/lv_port_pc_visual_studio/README.md

 ### Everything at Once

-This command will clone the lv_sim_visual_studio_sdl repository and all submodules in a single step.
+This command will clone the lv_sim_visual_studio repository and all submodules in a single step.

 ```
 git clone --recurse-submodules https://github.com/lvgl/lv_sim_visual_studio.git